Christoph33one/post-plan-travel/README.md

 # Authentication

+### Sign up
 To fully utilize the features of this site, users are required to register.
-The Navbar provides easy access to the registration form, where users can create a username, set a password, and confirm it by re-entering it.
+The Navbar provides easy access to the registration form, where users can create a username, set a password, and confirm it by re-entering the pasword for varifction.

 Please note that all registration fields must be filled out before the registration process can be completed.
-The registration form incorporates built-in error handling to ensure that users cannot register without providing all the required information.
+The registration form incorporates built-in error handling to ensure that users cannot register without providing all the required information and a pasword with a minimum of 8 characters.

-### Sign up
 ![](src/assets/readme-images/signnup%20formpage.png)
 ![](src/assets/readme-images/sign%20up%20form%20apge%20mobile%20size.png)

 ---

 ### Sign in
+Upon signing in, users are presented with a user-friendly form that allows them to enter their credentials, including their username and a secure password.
+The password input field provides hidden feedback as the user types, ensuring a secure and seamless experience.

+To enhance clarity, a prominent submit button is positioned below the input fields, clearly indicating where users should submit their sign-in information.
+By prioritizing user-friendliness and security in the sign-in form, we aim to establish trust and respect for our site's users.

+In addition, I have incorporated an image to enhance the visual appeal of the form.
+The image is positioned to the right of the form in larger browser views, and for smaller screen sizes, it gracefully transitions below the form.
+This welcoming image aligns with the travel theme, aligning with the overall goals of the site.

+To provide a convenient reminder for registered users and facilitate easier navigation for non-signed-in users, I have incorporated a message and a link below the form.
+This serves as a helpful prompt, directing users to the sign-in page and enabling them to access their accounts effortlessly.

 ![](src/assets/readme-images/sign%20in%20form.png)
 ![](src/assets/readme-images/sign%20ion%20form%20mobile%20size.png)

 ### Change user name & password
+The purpose of this function is to enable users to change their passwords and usernames without the need to request assistance from a site administrator.
+By offering this functionality directly to the users, we aim to enhance the sign-in experience by providing a more efficient and streamlined process for resolving password-related issues.

+Empowering users with the ability to change their passwords not only simplifies the response to sign-in problems but also instills a greater sense of security.
+By allowing users to take control of their own accounts and update their valuable information, we prioritize their privacy and provide them with a more secure environment.

 ![](src/assets/readme-images/new%20username%20form.png)
 ![](src/assets/readme-images/new%20password%20form.png)

 ---

 # Profile page
+When exploring the profile page, I aimed to create a delightful and engaging experience for users.
+The profile serves as a hub for users to curate their favorite activities from a diverse selection of popular travel options.
+To add a touch of personalization and align with contemporary design trends, I included the option for users to upload a vibrant avatar, giving their profile a unique flair that reflects their personality.

+Additionally, I incorporated a bio section where users can freely express themselves and share compelling information about their interests and experiences.
+Recognizing the importance of individual identity, a preset title or name is provided to ensure a meaningful profile representation.

+On the profile page, users can conveniently access and manage all their posts on the site.
+By providing a comprehensive view of their latest posts and all other contributions, users can stay updated with their own content as well as the wider community.
+To enhance the user experience, we have made a subtle improvement by displaying the post count just below the user's name.
+This feature allows users to effortlessly track the number of posts they have created, offering a simple and intuitive way to gauge their contribution.

+By blending simplicity, creativity, and user-centric design, the profile page becomes a captivating canvas where users can showcase their favorite activities and tell their travel story with enthusiasm.

 ![](src/assets/readme-images/profile%20page.png)
 ![](src/assets/readme-images/profile%20mobile.png)

 ### Profile edit form

+This form is designed to prioritize the security of the profile and is only visible to the owner.
+At the top of the profile page, there is a dropdown menu represented by a three-dot icon, adhering to modern design principles and functionality.
+When the user clicks on the dropdown menu, three options are presented: username change, password change, and edit profile.

+For the username and password change options, the user is redirected to separate forms where they can update their username and password securely.

+The edit profile function provides the user with a pre-populated form that allows them to update their avatar, title, bio, and activities.
+Once the user has made the desired changes and submits the form, they are redirected to their newly updated profile.

+By implementing these measures, we ensure that the owner has full control over their profile while maintaining a user-friendly and secure experience.

+The profile page is designed to have a responsive layout, adapting seamlessly to various browser screen sizes, including a minimum width of 360px.
+This ensures that users can access and navigate the profile page comfortably regardless of the device or screen size they are using.
+By optimizing the layout for responsiveness, we prioritize a consistent and user-friendly experience across different platforms and screen resolutions.

 ![](src/assets/readme-images/profile%20edit%20form.png)
 ![](src/assets/readme-images/profile%20form%20mobile.png)